napari/docs/docs/tutorials/annotation/annotate_points.md

 :class: warning
 As of napari 0.5.0, `edge_*` attributes are being renamed to `border_*` attributes.
 We have yet to update the images and/or videos in this tutorial.
-Please sure `border` in place of `edge` for all `Points` attributes moving forward.
+Please use `border` in place of `edge` for all `Points` attributes moving forward.

 The code in this tutorial uses the latest API.
-Only images and videos may be out of date
+Only images and videos may be out of date.
 ```

 **Note**: this tutorial has been updated and is now compatible with napari > 0.4.5 and magicgui > 0.2.5.
 For details, see [this pull request](https://github.com/napari/napari.github.io/pull/114).